 The Clinical Counseling track follows the scientist-practitioner model of training through its emphasis on current, empirically-based diagnostic and intervention methods and opportunities for students to conduct independent projects.
 Students will be prepared to work as successful mental health service providers with diverse populations in a variety of settings or continue on to doctoral level graduate studies.
 The curriculum was designed to provide the required coursework and skills training for graduates to be eligible for licensure as Licensed Professional Clinical Counselors through the Minnesota Board of Behavioral Health and Therapy.
 Clinical Counseling track cohort positions are limited (6 per year) to ensure each student will receive the level of supervision and mentorship needed to succeed in the rigorous coursework and applied experiences.
 During Practicum and Internship, students receive a minimum of 3 hours of supervision weekly.
 The clinic rooms on campus are used to conduct practice testing sessions, diagnostic assessments, interviews, and engage in counseling with volunteer clients as part of the first year counseling practicum.
 The rooms are equipped with state-of-the-art video recording capabilities, including live feedback, for better supervision opportunities.

 In addition to the general admission requirements for all applicants to our program, applicants to the Clinical Counseling track must also demonstrate successful completion of an undergraduate Abnormal Psychology course.
-The strongest applicants will be invited to a virtual interview before the admission decision.
-Students applying to this track should also know, per university policy, criminal background checks will be required before enrolling in internships.
+The strongest applicants will be invited to an interview, in-person or virtual, before the admission decision.
+Students applying to this track should also know, per University policy, criminal background checks will be required before enrolling in internships.

 Course of Study